MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/implementation-guidelines.md

 ## File > New > Region

 1. If you create the networking resources via Azure Policy, assign the policies listed in the following table to the connectivity subscription.
-By doing this, Azure Policy ensures that the resource in the following list are created based on parameters provided.
+By doing this, Azure Policy ensures that the resources in the following list are created based on parameters provided.

     - In the connectivity subscription, create a new virtual hub within the existing Virtual WAN.
     - Secure virtual hub by deploying Azure Firewall within the virtual hub and link existing or new firewall policies to Azure Firewall.